Yoshiki443/weather_parameters/README.md

 ---
 ### Deg_to_Dir16(val, dir_zero=None, numeric=False)
-Convert 360-degree wind direction into 16 directions of winds, like "**N, NNE, NE, ENE, E, ESE, SE, SSE, S, SSW, SW, WSW, W, WNW, NW, NNW**.
+Convert 360-degree wind direction into 16 directions of winds, like "**N, NNE, NE, ENE, E, ESE, SE, SSE, S, SSW, SW, WSW, W, WNW, NW, NNW**".
 Wind direction 0 is converted to the string which is assigned to *dir_zero* option.
 The default is None.

 On the other hand, if numeric is set to True, the numbers "**16, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15**" are output.
 Due north is 16, not 0.
 Wind direction 0 is converted to 0.